 Best cars for teenagers

 Many parents understand that their teen’s car probably won’t last long.
 That is to say that a new expensive vehicle is probably not the best choice for new drivers.
-However, reliability and safety must remain in the first place.
+You can consider used cars in pawtucket ri, where reliability and safety must remain in the first place.

 These suggested automobiles discourage risky driving behavior, reduce avoidable hazards, and have high IIHS safety ratings.
 Sports cars, small vehicles with a curb weight of less than 1250 kg, and large cars with long stopping distances are not great choices.